 Watch for actual technique instruction.
 The instructor should appropriately show the class proper body technique, both by demonstrating it him or herself and by placing the child in the correct position.
 Watch how the kids react to him or her and his or her instructions.

 Be selective.
 Did the applicant yell too much?
 Did anything seem inappropriate about the way they talked to the kids?
-Did they not participate much, or at all?
+Or, did they not participate much, or at all?
 Wait for a better instructor.
 The time you put into finding the right candidates will be well worth the investment.
 Consider leaving relevant job postings on your web site up throughout the year.
 Quality instructors are difficult to find, and, especially if you have a bigger facility, you can likely find a spot for an excellent instructor.